 If you fancy a gentle stroll in the woods The Falkirk Wheel has over four miles of woodland paths for you to enjoy.

-All walks start from the visitor centre and lead you up into the hills where you can discover The Antonine Wall World Heritage Site and Rough Castle Roman Fort.
-The most popular circular walks are marked on The Falkirk Wheel site map which you can download here.
+All walks start from the visitor centre and lead you up into the hills where you can discover The Antonine Wall a UNESCO World Heritage Site and Rough Castle Roman Fort.
+The most popular circular walks are marked on The Falkirk Wheel site map which has suggestions for 12 different walks which you can download here.
+(Please note the bus routes mentioned in this publication have changed please check the First Bus website for up to date transport information.)

 There are also many walks to enjoy along the canal towpaths of the Forth & Clyde and Union Canals but please remember to stay SAFE (Stay Away From the Edge)!